 Speed skating coaches across BC are in integral component of each club.
 Club coaches may be parents, former skaters, current skaters or other interested volunteers.
-Anyone interested in coaching is encouraged to speak with their local club about becoming a Club Assistant (no formal training required).
+Anyone interested in coaching is encouraged to speak with their local club.
 Speed skating coaches typically coach on-ice, wearing either speed skates or other skates.
 Prior experience as a speed skater may be an asset, but is not required.

 The formal coaching system used in speed skating is the National Coaching Certification Program (NCCP), which is jointly administered by the Coaching Association of Canada and Speed Skating Canada.
 NCCP education includes sport-specific knowledge, general sport sciences information, teaching and learning tips, safety considerations and much more.

 There are four NCCP speed skating courses available:

 FUNdamentals Leader: This workshop is intended for active skaters and parents looking to work as assistant coaches for Learn to Skate, Learn to Speed Skate and introductory speed skating programs.
 Over the course of one day, attendees will be equipped with the necessary tools to work with a small group of skaters teaching basic skating skills in a safe, fun, and welcoming environment.

 FUNdamentals Coach: This workshop is intended for individuals who wish to assume the role of lead instructor/head coach for Learn to Speed Skate and introductory speed skating programs which are primarily focused on skill development with skaters participating only in local/regional competitions.
 Normally delivered over two weekends (with the option to deliver modules individually), this in-class and on-ice workshop will provide instructors/coaches with foundational knowledge and understanding of speed skating technique, equipment, and practice planning in order to be able to design and lead an effective Learn to Speed Skate and/or introductory speed skating program focused on skill development and fundamental movement skills.